xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 2. You can transfer the "magic words" from Part 1 to Part 2 by copying or saving them temporarily in a file.
 3. Ensure that you clearly understand and explain each step in the notebook.
 4. Execute all code blocks, describe the steps, and answer all related questions.
-5. One .ipynb per group (include all code, plots, answers to all Questions/Tasks inside the notebook).

 ## Submission Details

-- Each group only needs to submit one report in ipynb format.
+- One .ipynb per group (include all code, plots, answers to all Questions/Tasks inside the notebook).
 - Include group member names at the top of the notebook.
 - Only typed reports are accepted.